GDP in Forex data release makes the market go volatile due to a lot of speculators waiting up on the news release

 (X-M) -(Exports -Imports)

-GDP is one of the major economic indicators that measure the state/health of country’s economy.
-GDP is calculated by comparing the last quarters or years figures with the current figures eg if the country’s GDP is up to 2% this means that it has performed to 2% over the last year.
+It is calculated by comparing the last quarters or years figures with the current figures. eg If the country’s GDP is up to 2% this means that it has performed to 2% over the last year.

-The country’s GDP can be measured in two different ways;
+The country’s GDP is measured in 2 different ways;

 1. Nominal GDP

-This measures the value of all goods and services at current market price. it includes all the changes in the price that have occurred during the year due to inflation or deflation.
+This measures the value of all goods and services at current market price.
+It includes all the changes in the price that occurred during the year due to inflation or deflation.

-The production approach: This is done by subtracting the intermediate consumption such as cost of materials, supplies and services used in production of final output from the total estimated output.
+With this approach, you subtract the intermediate consumption in production of final output from the total estimated output.

-The income approach: Here nominal GDP is determined by taking the sum of all income such as wages, profits, rents, and interest income earned buy firms and households in a single year.
+Here,to get nominal GDP, you take the sum of all income the firms and households earned in a single year.

 The country’s GDP assesses the over all state of the economy and this reflects the currency performance in the forex market.
-It can be released monthly or quarterly in a year.
+This is realesed monthly or quarterly in a year.

 The GDP data is published and released by the Bureau of Economic Analysis (BEA) either monthly quarterly or yearly.